BkHassan/BkHassan/README.md

 - 🚀 Currently focused on AI, Machine Learning, Data Engineering, and Data Analytics.
 - 💼 Seeking a Summer 2026 internship and a final-year (PFE) internship starting in June 2027.
 - 📫 Reach me on LinkedIn, GitHub, or via email.
-- 🤝 Feel free to reach out—I'm always excited to collaborate on new projects.
+- 🤝 Feel free to reach out I'm always excited to collaborate on new projects.

 ## 🌐 Reach me at: